matteusbeus/RaycastDemo/README.md

 ## Description

 This project shows an example of how the Sega Mega CD can be used to create a Raycast game with PCM MOD playback.
-The enginen is based upon LCDWolf3D and uses an optimised implementation of FantomBitmap.
+The engine is based upon LCDWolf3D and uses an optimised implementation of FantomBitmap.

 ## Features
 - Fantom Bitmap 512 colour